ghkhashayar/docs/docs/authorization.md

 ```

 ## Custom Permissions
-If you want define your custom permission be editable on roles panel then go to `AppServiceProvider.php` and use following function to submit your custom permission.
+If you want to define your custom permission be editable on roles panel then go to `AppServiceProvider.php` and use the following function to submit your custom permission.

 ```php
 use Sanjab;